Design Exchange: History

 The building presently occupied by the Design Exchange was used by the Toronto Stock Exchange from 1937 to 1978.

 The federal agency, Design Canada, closed in 1985, followed by the University of Toronto's (soon rescinded) announcement in 1986 that its school of architecture was to be shut down.
 In 1983, the Toronto Stock Exchange moved out of 234 Bay Street, which was a designated heritage property since 1978.
 Olympia and York (O&Y) purchased the building.

 A study commissioned by O&Y indicated that there was support for using the building as a cultural design centre.
 Advocates of this proposal gathered in January 1986 to lobby the city government, and the city recognized ten of them as "The Group for the Creation of a Design Centre in Toronto", which legally became an organization in 1987 and later became the Design Exchange organization.
 A study launched by the city found that the proposal was "both possible and desirable".

 The Bay Street property was sold in 1986 to Cadillac Fairview and the Toronto Dominion Bank but O&Y required that the design centre idea would be kept.
 The new owner had to pay the city $500,000 a year to use for running the centre.
 This centre was named the Design Exchange in 1988 and control of it was handed to the citizens' group which had advocated for it.

 A wedding ceremony in the iconic Trading Floor of the Design Exchange.

+In 1996, a permanent collection was established.
+DX held exhibitions and also organized educational programs and design awards.